btd/rollup-plugin-visualizer/README.md

 This circular hierarchical diagram can help you find huge pieces of code (aka that one huge thing).
 If you click on some arc it will increase its and all nested arcs size for better inspection.

+### Flamegraph

+This diagram is top down version of sunburst.
+It is used a lot by other JS developer tools and would be very familar to developers.

 ### Treemap

 This rectangular hierarchical diagram can help you find huge pieces.
 Just look on biggest rectangle.
 But also it can help you find modules included several times, they will have the same topology and relative size.
 If you click on rectangle it will increase in size for further inspection.